 Many stolen Social Security numbers are used simply to gain employment, with no detrimental effect to the legitimate holders of the SSN.
 But others are used to defraud banks, retailers, the IRS and other government agencies, which could trash your credit.

 If several years pass after the theft of your Social Security number, and the problems arising from the theft have not lessened, you may want to apply for a new SSN.
-But before you do, there are several things to consider.
+But before you take that step, there are several things to consider.

-— A new SSN will have a completely blank credit history.
+— A new Social Security number will have a completely blank credit history.
 Getting credit will be difficult for a few years — unless you link it to your old, tainted number.

 If you do decide to get a new Social Security number, the first step is as easy as filling out a standard SSN application form.
 You'll enter the old number on it.
 But be prepared to plead your case, and have ample documentation to prove it.